Reel Time Tuning Analysis

 And?

-I'm pleased to say I think we have it, and you can have it too, at no cost.
+I'm delighted to say we now have it, and you can have it too, at no cost.
 New Zealand flute player and computer scientist, Graeme Roxburgh happened to mention the development of a new piece of music software at his University.
 As a data collection system it looked ideal, and I wondered out loud to Graeme whether the authors would be interested in developing it further.
 Turns out they are not, for the moment at least, but, when I spelled out my long felt want, Graeme offered to look into how else it might be achieved.
-The rest, as they say, is history.
+The rest, as they say, is history; the RTTA-Polygraph was born:

 A word on nomenclature

-You'll find in the pages that follow that Graeme has adhered to the international standardised nomenclature for notes.
+You'll find that the four RTTA systems have adhered to the international standardised nomenclature for notes.
 This is a system that has to work for all instruments, including massive organs and pianos.
 Consequently, you might be surprised to find that the lowest D on an Irish flute is called D4, middle D is D5 and third octave D is D6.
 The notes above D4 are all called 4 until we get to the next C, which is C5.
 It might seem a bit strange at first, but you'll quickly get used to it.
+Just remember D4 is flute low D, D5 whistle is low D.

 Give it a go!